mrdk/mind/doc/interpreter.rst

 .. word:: skip-whitespace  |K|

-   Read from the current stream until the character at the current position is no longer an element of `whitespace`.
+   Read from the current stream (which is not necessarily the current file) until the character at the current position is no longer an element of `whitespace`.
 If this is already the case, do nothing.

 .. word:: parse-to	( addr str -- ) |K|